HVAC Tips & Tricks5min read

-What’s a Good SEER Rating?
+What’s a Good SEER2 Rating?

-What is SEER Anyway?
+What is SEER2 Anyway?

+SEER is the ratio of the cooling output of an air conditioner over a typical cooling season, divided by the energy it uses in Watt-Hours.
 A SEER ratio is calculated over an entire cooling season using a constant indoor temperature and a variety of outdoor temperatures ranging from 60 degrees to 100 plus.
 This is how it simulates a typical season.

+The higher the SEER, the less electricity is required for a central A/C unit to do its job.
 Keep in mind that SEER ratio is a maximum efficiency rating, like the miles per gallon for your car.
 Say your car gets 28 miles per gallon on the highway.
 But if you’re stuck in city traffic it’s a lot less efficient.
 The same goes for your air conditioner.
 If your SEER ratio is 21, that’s the maximum efficiency and it could be lower depending on conditions.

 Higher Energy Efficiency